chsxf/CiderCSSKit/README.md

 Here's the list of existing and missing features:

-- syntax validation is implemented, but you can create any property with any value you like, without control (`background-image: 10px` for example)
 - provides easy access to style properties, in bulk or individually
 - named colors are already implemented, but any other keyword will be interpreted as a string
 - complex CSS combinators (`>`, `+`, and `~`) are not implemented